Dual Degree: MA in Museum Studies and African and African-American Studies

 If a student decides to complete only the MUSE M.A. or AAAS M.A. and withdraw from the other program, they must complete all requirements for the stand-alone degree.

-Students pursuing a Joint M.A. in Museum Studies and African & African-American Studies must take 50% or more of their coursework at the 700 level or above.
+Courses must be taken at the 500-level or higher to count for graduate credit.
+Students pursuing a Dual M.A. in Museum Studies and African & African-American Studies must take 50% or more of their coursework at the 700-level or above.
 Core courses and thesis hours (if applicable) count toward this requirement.